-Annually, the Bureau will invite each registered apprentice to complete a disability disclosure form.
+Annual: On behalf of the sponsor, the Bureau sends each registered apprentice in the state a disability disclosure form and invites them to complete it.

-The opportunity should be given to fill out the form privately.
+The opportunity should be given to the applicant or apprentice to fill out the form privately.
 The voluntary disclosure forms are not to be provided to officials involved with interviewing, testing, hiring, supervising, or assigning applicants.
-Any hard copies of the forms must be stored in a confidential data analysis file, that is separate from the apprentice's personnel or medical file, for a period of five years from receipt.141
+Any hard copies of the forms must be stored in a confidential data analysis file that is separate from the apprentice's personnel or medical file.
+The forms must be kept for a period of five years from receipt.

-Many disabilities do not require any work accommodation, but it is important to let applicants and apprentices know they can request a reasonable accommodation from the sponsor, employer, or related instruction provider, which is separate from the voluntary disclosure form and data tracking.
+Many disabilities do not require any work accommodation, but it is important to let applicants and apprentices know they can request a reasonable accommodation from the sponsor, employer, or related